AthulKrishnaRenjith/AthulKrishnaRenjith/README.md

-- 👋 Hi, I’m @AthulKrishnaRenjith
+👋 Hi, I’m Athul Krishna Renjith, a Machine Learning Engineer specializing in reinforcement learning, robotics, and autonomous systems.

-- 👀 I’m interested in Artificial Intelligence and Machine Learning
+🚀 I’m passionate about AI and Machine Learning, with experience in reinforcement learning for gaming, autonomous systems, and predictive maintenance.

-- 🌱 I’m currently learning Tensorflow and Scikit-learn
+📚 Currently honing my skills in TensorFlow and Scikit-learn, alongside expertise in ROS, XGBoost, and deep learning.

-- 💞️ I’m looking to collaborate on AI/Ml projects
+💡 Open to collaborations on AI/ML projects, particularly in robotics, reinforcement learning, and autonomous technologies.

-- 📫 You can reach me through LinkedIn
+📫 Let’s connect on LinkedIn!

 <!---
 AthulKrishnaRenjith/AthulKrishnaRenjith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.